 Only to realise that our colour announces itself before we even have a chance to speak.

 PS: Black lives still matter.

-PPS: In a world that’s still relatively unsafe for women of colour, I ask my clients – who are predominantly from marginalised communities – to deliberately get unsafe and vulnerable with me.
+PPS: In a world that’s still relatively unsafe for women of colour, I ask my clients – who are predominantly from marginalised communities – to deliberately get vulnerable with me.
 Sound like something you’d be up for?
 Click here to start a conversation on how I may be of support to you.